espressomd/espresso/doc/sphinx/analysis.rst

 ~~~~~~~~~~~~~~~
 :meth:`espressomd.analyze.Analysis.gyration_tensor`

-.. todo:: check this

-analyze gyration\_tensor

-Analyze the gyration tensor of particles of a given type , or of all
-particles in the system if no type is given.
-Returns a Tcl-list
-containing the squared radius of gyration, three shape descriptors
-(asphericity, acylindricity, and relative shape anisotropy), eigenvalues
-of the gyration tensor and their corresponding eigenvectors.
-The
-eigenvalues are sorted in descending order.
+Analyze the gyration tensor of particles of a given type, or of all particles in the system if no type is given.
+Returns a dictionary containing the squared radius of gyration, three shape descriptors (asphericity, acylindricity, and relative shape anisotropy), eigenvalues of the gyration tensor and their corresponding eigenvectors.
+The eigenvalues are sorted in descending order.

 .. _Aggregation:

 Aggregation
 ~~~~~~~~~~~
-.. todo:: check this
+.. todo:: This feature is not implemented

 analyze aggregation